- $88 no-deposit bonus

 Electronic withdrawals such as Skrill or PayPal are sent within a day or so after that wait but the arbitrary delay is obnoxious.

 Beating the built-in exchanges

-Secondly, the poker room seems to employ a strange currency exchange rate that isn’t clear to players before they withdraw.
+Secondly, 888 Poker seems to employ a strange currency exchange rate that isn’t clear to players before they withdraw.

 Usually it ends up shortchanging the player a bit on the receiving end.